marce1994/ShaReIt/README.md

 # How to start

-  -CLONE THE REPOSITORY
+  - CLONE THE REPOSITORY
-  -npm install
+  - npm install
-  -node app.js
+  - node app.js

+If u are interested in make contributions, you are welcome :)